-Craig Lindsey is a three-time judge for Longleaf and is an award-winning writer, blogger, and film critic for several publications including the Raleigh News & Observer, the Houston Chronicle, the Philadelphia Weekly, the Baltimore City Paper, Vibe, and the Nashville Scene.
+Craig Lindsey has been a Longleaf judge since year one and is an award-winning writer, blogger, and film critic for several publications including the Raleigh News & Observer, the Houston Chronicle, the Philadelphia Weekly, the Baltimore City Paper, Vibe, and the Nashville Scene.
 Craig knows film.
 And music.
 And pop culture.
 And if you’re lucky, he knows you, too.

 Marcianne Miller is a book and film critic who writes for local magazines and newspapers that include Asheville’s Mountain Xpress, Canton’s Rapid River Magazine, and, currently, Hendersonville’s Bold Life magazine.
 A frequent judge at film festivals such as the Asheville Film Festival and western North Carolina’s competitors in the 48 Hour Film Project, Marcianne received the 2009 Lifetime Achievement Award from Southern Appalachian International Film Festival.
-In a prior life, Marcianne produced films in Los Angeles and reviewed movies for the Los Angeles Times, LA Weekly, and Los Angeles Downtown News.
+In a prior life, Marcianne produced short films and documentaries, as well as news and public affairs programs in Los Angeles and reviewed movies for the Los Angeles Times, LA Weekly, and Los Angeles Downtown News.